 Residents wishing to have more than three adult dogs must obtain a Commercial or Recreational Kennel License, or a Shelter License.

-Residents seeking a kennel or shelter license must submit an application to the Land Services Office for consideration by the County Board.
+Residents seeking a kennel or shelter license must submit an application to the Zoning Office for consideration by the County Board.
 The County Board will conduct a public hearing regarding the application prior to granting or denying the license.
 Approved kennel/shelter licenses require an annual renewal fee.